Carlos McKinney: Biography

 McKinney has worked as an arranger and record producer.
 He was assistant composer to James Mtume for the TV show New York Undercover from 1995.
-He then received a contract from Def Jam, where he worked with musicians such as NIKKO, Case, Keithian, Ciara, Rihanna, Mariah Carey, Whitney Houston, Montell Jordan, Kandace Love, Babyface, and Redman.
+After brief stints with J and Atlantic Records, he received a contract from Def Jam Recordings, where he worked with musicians such as Case, Keithian, Ciara, Mariah Carey, Whitney Houston, Montell Jordan, Kandace Love, Babyface, and Redman.

-He has also produced for artists such as The-Dream, J. Holiday, Bobby Valentino, and Jamie Foxx.
-He produced the hits "Shawty Is Da Shit" by The-Dream, "Bed" by J. Holiday and "I Invented Sex" by Trey Songz featuring Drake in 2009.
+He later joined RedZone Entertainment in 2008, though which he began producing for The-Dream, Bobby Valentino, and Jamie Foxx.
+The success of his first major hit, J. Holiday's "Bed", led him to work on other hit songs such as "Shawty Is a 10" by the-Dream and "I Invented Sex" by Trey Songz featuring Drake throughout 2009.

 In 2013, he won a Grammy Award for his credits and production on the album Unapologetic by Rihanna.

-In 2018, Los started working with The-Dream for upcoming Radio Killa Records artist Bria Jhane on her debut album titled "What is Love?".
+In 2018, McKinney started working with The-Dream for Radio Killa Records's artist Bria Jhane on her debut album What is Love?.

-In early 2019, Carlos contributed with Hitmaka for Chris Brown's "Indigo" album on the song "Sorry Enough".
-The album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.
+In early 2019, McKinney co-produced (with Hitmaka) Chris Brown's song "Sorry Enough", from Brown's ninth album Indigo.
+The album has been certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 3,000,000 units in the United States.